 ~*~ PUMPKIN HAZELNUT WILD RICE MUFFINS ~*~

 I make my muffins like I make my stir-fry—quick with lots of rice.
-This filling on-the-go breakfast can be tailored to your taste or whatever you have in your pantry.
-Use any type of leftover rice, fruit, or nut.
-You could even make these literal stir-fried rice muffins by adding veggies and soy sauce.
+This filling, on-the-go breakfast can be tailored to your taste or whatever you have in your pantry.
+Use any type of leftover rice, dried fruit, or nuts.
+You could even make literal stir-fried rice muffins by adding veggies and soy sauce.
 I wanted to make a fall-inspired muffin so of course pumpkin (and spice) was involved.

 1/2 cup unsalted butter

 1/2 cup hazelnuts